reReel Life: Flick Pix

 Synopsis and Schedule

-Director/Writer: Lilian T. Mehrel; Cinematographer: Inés Gowland (Portugal, U.S.) World Premiere in Viewpoints
+Director/Writer: Lilian T. Mehrel; Cinematographer: Inés Gowland; Composer: Marcy Robinson (of Retail Space duo) (Portugal, U.S.) World Premiere in Viewpoints

 2024 Winner of AT&T Presents “UNTOLD STORIES”